Application Programming Interface

 - Encapsulation: APIs hide the internal workings of a system, exposing only the necessary functionalities.
 This improves security and usability by minimizing external access to sensitive components.

-- Interoperability: They enable communication between different software systems, regardless of the technologies, architectures, or platforms involved in their development.
+- Interoperability (Data and Systems): They enable communication between different software systems, regardless of the technologies, architectures, or platforms involved in their development.

 How APIs Work